davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'BillablePrj' in a data model, specifically within a table called `vw_Timesheet`.
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'BillablePrj' in a data model, specifically for a table called `vw_Timesheet`.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The expression determines whether a particular entry in the timesheet is considered "billable" or not.
-A billable entry is one that can be charged to a client or project.
+1. **Purpose**: The expression determines whether a particular timesheet entry is considered "billable" based on certain criteria.

-2. **Conditions Checked**:
+2. **Criteria for Billability**:
-   - **Sales Price**: It first checks if the `SalesPrice` for the entry is greater than 0.
-If there is a positive sales price, it indicates that the work done can be billed.
+   - **Sales Price Check**: It first checks if the `SalesPrice` for the timesheet entry is greater than 0.
+If there is a positive sales price, it indicates that the entry can be billed to a client.
-   - **Project Profile Code**: Next, it checks if the `ProjectProfileCode` is equal to 81.
-This specific code likely represents a type of project that is always billable.
+   - **Project Profile Code Check**: It also checks if the `ProjectProfileCode` is equal to 81.
+This specific code likely represents a type of project that is always billable, regardless of other factors.
-   - **Project Name**: Finally, it searches for the phrase "Customer Success Services" within the `Project` field.
+   - **Project Name Check**: Lastly, it searches for the phrase "Customer Success Services" within the `Project` field.
 If this phrase is found, it suggests that the project is related to customer success services, which are typically billable.

 3. **Output**:
-   - If any of the above conditions are true (i.e., if the sales price is positive, the project profile code is 81, or the project name includes "Customer Success Services"), the expression returns a value of **1**.
-This indicates that the entry is billable.
+   - If any of the above conditions are met (i.e., if the sales price is positive, the project profile code is 81, or the project name includes "Customer Success Services"), the expression returns a value of **1**.
+This indicates that the timesheet entry is billable.
-   - If none of the conditions are met, it returns a value of **0**, indicating that the entry is not billable.
+   - If none of these conditions are met, it returns a value of **0**, indicating that the entry is not billable.

-In summary, this DAX expression effectively flags timesheet entries as billable or non-billable based on specific criteria related to sales price, project profile, and project name.
-This helps in identifying which work can be invoiced to clients.
+In summary, this DAX expression effectively flags timesheet entries as billable or not based on specific financial and project-related criteria, helping the business identify which work can be charged to clients.

 **`cc_Employer`** (`string`)

-- **Description:** The 'cc_Employer' column contains the name of the employer associated with the timesheet entry, facilitating the identification of the organization responsible for the recorded work hours.
+- **Description:** The 'cc_Employer' column stores the name of the employer associated with each timesheet entry, facilitating the identification of the organization responsible for employee compensation.

 **`Employee_WeeklyHours`** (`string`)